ProjetPP/Documentation/data-model.md

 When one of those item (generally the object) is the expected answer, it is set as `null` in the triple.

-Example: for the question “What is the birth date of George Washington?” could
+Example: a triple generated from the question “What is the birth date of George Washington?” could be:

 ```
 {"type": "triple", "subject": "George Washington",